 Click the course names below to read the course description.
 Click the Enroll button below or visit the How to Register tab once you’re ready to register.

-Starting in the spring 2023 semester, SDSU Global Campus is using a new registration process for open courses.
 Please follow the instructions below to successfully enroll in courses.

 Once you’ve chosen your courses, click the Enroll button below to begin the registration process.
 Please indicate on the form that you’d like to register for courses.